mikke89/RmlUiDoc/pages/localisation.md

 {{page.lib_name}} assumes all data it is given, whether read in from RML or provided procedurally, is in UTF-8 encoding.
 This means if you're using 8-bit ASCII you don't need to change anything, but allows you to specify multi-byte Unicode characters if required.

-Once {{page.lib_name}} has parsed text (and run it through the translator, see below), the strings will be converted into UCS-2, strictly for performance reasons.

 ### Translation

 All raw text that {{page.lib_name}} reads while parsing RML (i.e., everything other than XML tags) is sent through the `TranslateString()` function on the [system interface](cpp_manual/interfaces.html#the-system-interface).
 The function is given the raw string as read, and the application can make any modifications necessary before returning the translated string (and the number of substitutions made) back to {{page.lib_name}}.